sandy081/vscode-todotasks/README.md

-# Todos
+# To Do Tasks
-A simple and handy extension for [Visual Studio Code](http://code.visualstudio.com/) to organize your todo lists.
+A simple and handy extension for [Visual Studio Code](http://code.visualstudio.com/) to organize your to-do tasks.

 ![](https://raw.githubusercontent.com/sandy081/vscode-todotasks/master/resources/How%20to%20use%20todos.png)